Anastasia1707/piano-fingering/README.md

 ## Training

 ### Feature Engineering
- Added additional features that capture previous two notes and their respective fingerings (temporal dependencies).
+ Added additional features that capture previous notes and their respective fingerings (temporal dependencies).

 **Features Used**: